maxmelnick/max-README/README.md

 I'm born and raised in the DC area.
 I grew up in Bethesda, MD and currently live in DC.
 I studied Systems Engineering and minored in Economics and Engineering Business at UVA.

-My passion is building things and I'm a [maker](http://www.paulgraham.com/makersschedule.html) at heart.
+My passion is building things!
+I'm a [maker](http://www.paulgraham.com/makersschedule.html) at heart.
 I enjoy creating analytics capabilities with my strong blend of technical and business skills.
 The majority of my experience focuses on technology product development, big data/graph analytics, solution architecture, enterprise architecture, and machine learning.

 Outside work I enjoy hanging with friends / family, sports / exercise, travel, cooking/eating, reading, listening to podcasts, and learning new things!